lm-sys/lm-sys.github.io/blog/2023-06-22-leaderboard.md

 Figure 3 presents an instance of GPT-4's judgment on an MT-bench question, with answers from alpaca-13b and gpt-3.5-turbo.
 GPT-4 provides thorough and logical feedback to support its judgment.
 Our [study](https://arxiv.org/abs/2306.05685) found that such reviews are beneficial in guiding humans to make better-informed decisions (refer to Section 4.2 for more details).
-All the GPT-4 judgments can be found on our demo site ??.
+All the GPT-4 judgments can be found on our [demo site](https://huggingface.co/spaces/lmsys/mt-bench).

 <img src="/images/blog/leaderboard_week8/explainability_sample.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 1000px;"></img>
 <p style="color:gray; text-align: center;">Figure 3: MT-bench provides more explainability in evaluating LLMs' human preferences.</p>